29 NEXT

 Subscription Cancellation Paths

-To customize subscription cancellation reasons, navigate to Settings > Settings > Subscriptions
+To customize subscription cancellation reasons, navigate to Settings > Subscriptions

 Add, Edit, or Remove custom Cancel Reasons to track the reasons why subscribers choose to cancel their subscriptions.

-Subscription Cancellation by Cancel Reason is available as a reporting widget on the Subscribers Dashboard for easy reference and tracking.
+Subscription Cancellation by Cancel Reason is available on the Subscribers Dashboard for easy reference and tracking.

 Customers may access their subscriptions to edit or cancel them from their storefront Customer Accounts.
 Customers have the option of changing the next billing date, the billing frequency, and the quantity and items contained in their subscriptions.
 (Note, this is optional depending on your storefront theme).